yaali-annar/yaali-annar-com/src/articles/thai-script.md

   - language
 ---

+Note: By "Modern Thai" this article means Central Thai or Standard Thai.

 # Consonants

 Thai consonants in writing are divided into "High," "Medium," and "Low" classes.
 This classification affects the tone each consonant carries.
 By listing each consonant’s (initial) sound and its class, we can see some trends: none of the initial sounds have all three versions.